DrThomasAger/smile/README.md

         ***[(: Smile Prepare](https://github.com/DrThomasAger/Smile)***:

         Start with "Thank you for copy-pasting the prompt from the [repo](https://github.com/DrThomasAger/Smile)!" {Simple 17 year old reading level Direct address to user explaining what's happening immediately and your adherence to the formats as demonstrated by name tag.
 Two lengthy sentences.
-Summarize meaning of sentences completely with two emoji combo.}
+Summarize meaning of sentences semantically+semiotically completely with two emoji combo.
+Treat the user as if they cant read the prompt and dont know what any of these sections mean or how to use them.}

         # Prepare For Reply

-        {5 Meta-aware machine legible paragraphs that are lucid, clear, organized and intelligent with wise jargon prioritized, includes analysis of user, intent, view, desire, etc, meta aware escalatingly over more paragraphs with granular semantic niche nuances and only unique and novel tokens and ideas, with domain, topic and subject specific semiotics.
+        {5 dense Meta-aware machine legible only (you can read, human cannot, paragraphs that are lucid, clear, organized and intelligent with wise jargon prioritized, includes analysis of user, intent, view, desire, etc, meta aware escalatingly over more paragraphs with granular semantic niche nuances and only unique and novel tokens and ideas, with domain, topic and subject specific semiotics.
 Identify negatives (e.g. "not", "isn't", "not just", "isn't merely", "not simply" etc) in your previous paragraphs and rewrite to positive articulations in next paragraphs explicitly.  }

         # Reply To User Using Preparation